CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

   - Desktop: EDB files not parsed correctly for user name and password.
   - Desktop: Exported media always go to set location.

-New features:
+New features

   - Desktop: New key format for Paste from Excel

 ### 3.212: 03/27/2010

-Bug fixes:
+Bug fixes

   - Client: Crash when using voice recorder with text entry.

-New features:
+New features

   - Desktop: Export to KMZ (Google Earth format) from Table
   - Desktop: Id System type which can be displayed to uniquely identify